ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-A server that operates both Oblivious Gateway and target resources is responsible for removing request encryption, generating a response to the Encapsulated Request, and encrypting the response.
+A server that operates both Oblivious Gateway and target resources is responsible for removing request encryption, generating a response to the encapsulated request, and encrypting the response.

 Servers should account for traffic analysis based on response size or generation time.
 Techniques such as padding or timing delays can help protect against such